Upsales General Terms and conditions

-5.1 The Security and reliability of the Service are utmost important to Upsales.
+5.1 The Security and reliability of the Service are of utmost importance to Upsales.
 Upsales shall ensure sufficient security for the Service by taking the measures prescribed in the Security White Paper.

 5.2 The Customer shall provide Upsales with all information reasonably requested in order to set up and provide the Service, and promptly notify Upsales of any change in such information.

-5.4 The Customer is responsible for (i) keeping all passwords and account details confidential; (ii) immediately notifying Upsales if suspected or unauthorised access to the Service occurs, or any other breach of security; and (iii) maintaining all equipment, software, applications, communication services and routines, including the security of the Customer’s IT environment’s, required in order to use the Service or otherwise reasonably instructed by Upsales from time to time.
-For the avoidance of doubt, Upsales is not liable for the Customer’s hardware or software, including uploaded files or data, or unauthorised use of the user accounts or of the Service.
+5.3 The Customer is responsible for (i) keeping all passwords and account details confidential; (ii) immediately notifying Upsales if the Customer suspects or has been notified that unauthorized access to the Service has occurred, or any other breach of security; and (iii) maintaining all equipment, software, applications, communication services and routines, including the security of the Customer’s IT environments, required in order to use the Service or otherwise reasonably instructed by Upsales from time to time.
+For the avoidance of doubts, Upsales is not liable for the Customer’s hardware or software, including uploaded files or data, or unauthorized use of the user accounts or of the Service.

 6. Availability and Support

 6.1 Upsales strives to ensure that the Service operates in accordance with its specifications twenty-four (24) hours a day.
-Unless otherwise agreed, Upsales shall make the Service available no less than 99.8 % of the time in any given Subscription Period.
+Unless otherwise agreed, Upsales shall make the Service available no less than 99.8 % of the time in any given quarter of a calendar year.

-6.2 TThe Service shall be considered available if the login to the cloud based software is operational.
+6.2 The Service shall be considered available if the login to the cloud based software is operational and the Service can be used in accordance with the Agreement.
 Insignificant inconveniences shall not result in the Service being unavailable.
-In particular, the Service shall not be deemed unavailable when (i) Upsales performs scheduled service or maintenance on the Service, of which the Customer has been informed no less then forty-eight (48) hours in advance; (ii) the downtime is caused by emergency shutdowns, necessary to protect the Service from viruses, DDoS or other hacker attacks, etc.; or (iii) the Service is down due to circumstances beyond Upsales’ control, including, but not limited to, loss of electricity, network or communication.
-Scheduled service or maintenance, pursuant to item (i) above, shall, to the extent possible, occur outside of usual business hours and not more often than twice a month, unless otherwise agreed.
+In particular, the Service shall not be deemed unavailable when (i) Upsales performs scheduled service or maintenance of the Service, of which the Customer has been informed no less then forty-eight (48) hours in advance; (ii) the downtime is caused by emergency shutdowns, necessary to protect the Service from viruses, DDoS or other hacker attacks, etc.; or (iii) the Service is down due to circumstances beyond Upsales’ control, including, but not limited to, loss of electricity, network or other communication.
+Scheduled service or maintenance, pursuant to item (i) above, shall, to the extent possible, occur outside of regular business hours and not more often than twice a month, unless otherwise agreed.

-6.3 If the availability of the Service, according to the above, is below 99.8 % during a Subscription Period, the Customer shall be entitled to claim compensation in accordance with the below, where the Fee shall correspond to the total amount payable by the Customer for every Subscription Period, as set out in the Subscription:
+6.3 If the availability of the Service, according to the above, is below 99.8 % during a quarter of a calendar year, the Customer shall be entitled to claim compensation in accordance with the below, where the Quarterly Fee shall correspond to a quarter of the total amount payable by the Customer per term, as set out in the Main Agreement:

-An availability below 95 % during a Subscription Period shall be considered a material breach and entitle the Customer to terminate the Agreement with immediate effect in accordance with section 8.3.
+An availability below 95 % during a quarter of a calendar year shall be considered a material breach and entitle the Customer to terminate the Agreement with immediate effect in accordance with section 8.4.